The Michael Jackson Collection

 Content of the Michael Jackson Collection

 The Michael Jackson Collection, formed from the contents of Michael Jackson's office, includes 1,500 books from the expert’s personal library on beer, whisky and other drinks, as well as 300 copies of his own books.
-The books are currently being catalogued and added to the Oxford Brookes University Library catalogue.

 There is also an enormous amount of research material (notes, cuttings, letters etc) contained in 28 filing cabinets.
 The contents of the cabinets are listed and a basic index has been produced.